: Jonathon Chandler

 2. Get Hooked on Winter Fly-Fishing

 The tranquility of casting a line grows even more profound in the winter, just you and the wild river, flowing cold and clear — the color of butterscotch.
 Peak-season crowds are gone but plenty of fish are still running.
 The Metolius River is a favorite winter fishery, busy with rainbows and big bull trout that migrate up the river from Lake Billy Chinook.
 Trout fishing comes on a bigger, broader scale on the Lower Deschutes, which grows as wide as a football field framed by 1,000-foot-high canyon walls.
-If you’re new to the sport, hiring a guide or taking a class will make your experience even more satisfying.
-You’ll find both at Confluence Fly Shop in Bend and River Borne Outfitters in Madras.
+If you’re new to the sport, make your experience even more satisfying by hiring a guide at The Fly Fishing Place in Sisters.
+Take a guided trip or book a class through Confluence Fly Shop in Bend and River Borne Outfitters in Madras.

 3. Hit the Slopes With Oregon Adaptive Sports